 Once the fire is completely out and authorities say it is safe to return to your home, you may follow these steps to begin the cleanup process.
 Be sure to inspect the roof and exterior from a distance first for any sparks or embers as they could re-ignite.

 Because most of Chubb's homeowner policies provide “all risk” coverage, physical damage caused by a wildfire may be a covered loss.
 We may also pay the following coverages (the base deductible or a special deductible may apply):

-Wildfire Defense: Available in select states, we cover the reasonable expenses incurred to defend your covered property against the threat of wildfire when a wildfire is within 3 miles, or a civil authority initiates an evacuation order for the insured residence.
+Wildfire Defense: Available in select states, we cover the reasonable expenses incurred to help defend your covered property against the threat of wildfire when a wildfire is within 3 miles of the covered property, or a civil authority initiates an evacuation order for the insured residence.
 Special coverage limits apply.